rivafarabi/appconnectr-issue/README.md

 ## 🙌 Thank You

-Your feedback helps us improve Applausible and make it even better for everyone.
+Your feedback helps us improve AppConnectr and make it even better for everyone.
 We appreciate your support!

 ---